knime/knime-python/org.knime.python3.nodes/documentation.md

 id.of.your.dev.extension:
   src: path/to/your/extension
   conda_env_path: path/to/conda/env
+  cache_gateway: false
 ```
 Note that you have to specify either `conda_env_path` or `python_executable` because the Analytics Platform doesn't have a bundled environment for your extension installed.
+For debugging it is also advisable to disable gateway caching by setting `cache_gateway: false` because otherwise changes you make to your Python code won't immediately reflected in the Analytics Platform.
+Note that you have to restart the Analytics Platform for the `cache_gateway` configuration to take effect.

 ## Other Topics

 ### Logging

 You can use the logging module to send warnings and errors to the KNIME console

+### Gateway caching

+In order to allow for a smooth user experience, the Analytics Platform caches the gateways used for non-execution tasks (such as the spec propagation or settings validation) of the last used Python extensions.
+This cache can be configured via two system properties:
+- knime.python.extension.gateway.cache.size: Controls for how many extensions the gateway is cached.
+If the cache is full and a gateway for a new extension is requested, then the gateway of the least recently used extension is evicted from the cache.
+The default value is 3.
+- knime.python.extension.gateway.cache.expiration: Controls the time period in seconds after which an unused gateway is removed from the cache.
+The default is 300 seconds.

+It is also possible to disable caching for individual extensions via the config.yml file by adding the property `cache_gateway: false` to the extensions entry.
+Note that you will have to restart the Analytics Platform for the config change to take effect.
+By default all extensions use caching.